 Morning Prayer with the Blessing of the Palms with Music by the Saint Albans Schola 11.00 a.m.
 On Palm Sunday, we remember how the crowds welcomed Jesus into Jerusalem with palm branches and shouts of "Hosannah!"
 Yet, we remember as well that a few short days later, those sames crowds would cry, "Crucify Him!"
 On this day, Jesus set his face toward the moment of his doom, dying a death that would ultimately be our own salvation.

 Our service for Palm Sunday will include the traditional blessing of the palms, and the service music will be sung by the Saint Albans Schola.
-Music for this day will include two anthems, O Bone Jesu, by Richard Dering, and Ex Ore Innocentium, by John Ireland, as well as works for organ, including the Fantasia on Valet will ich dir geben, BWV 735, by J.S.
-Bach, and the Toccata op.
-59 by Max Reger.
+Music for this day will include Ex Ore Innocentium, by John Ireland, as well as works for organ, including the Valet WIll Ich Dir Geben, by Flor Peeters, and The Royal Banners Forward Go, by Wilbur Held.

 Maundy Thursday March 29, 2018